gloveboxes/Waste-Management-Simulator/README.md

-# Azure IoT Hub Cross Platform Python and MQTT Waste Management Sample.
+# Azure IoT Hub, Python 3 over MQTT Waste Management Simulator.

 This cross platform Python3 code sample demonstrates how to stream data to Azure IoT Hub from Windows, OSX, Linux including Ubuntu and Raspberry Pi Zero, 2 and 3